CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

        <TextField
 ```

 The tests pass.
-Now how can we write a test to drive out hiding that error message in other circumstances?
+Now how can we write a test to drive out hiding that validation error in other circumstances?
 Well, we can check that it's not shown when the form is initially mounted.

-In preparation, let's move the error message text we're searching for to a constant directly under our top-level `describe`:
+In preparation, let's move the validation error text we're searching for to a constant directly under our top-level `describe`:

 ```diff
  describe('NewRestaurantForm', () => {